wp-plugins/widget-menuizer/readme.txt

 1. Upload the `widget-menuizer` directory to your plugins directory (typically wp-content/plugins)
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit Appearance > Menus to add sidebars to your menus
+3. Visit Appearance > Menus to add sidebars to your menus (you might have to go into Screen Options to show the Sidebars option)

 == Frequently Asked Questions ==